onzfonz/comp227/src/content/5/en/part5c.md

 })
 ```

-Tests get access to the input field using the function [getByRole](https://testing-library.com/docs/queries/byrole).
+Tests get access to the input field using the function [`getByRole`](https://testing-library.com/docs/queries/byrole).

-The method [type](https://testing-library.com/docs/user-event/utility#type) of the userEvent is used to write text to the input field.
+The method [`type`](https://testing-library.com/docs/user-event/utility#type) of the `userEvent` is used to write text to the input field.

-The first test expectation ensures, that submitting the form calls the `createTask` method.
+Our first `expect` call ensures that submitting the form calls the `createTask` method.
-The second expectation checks, that the event handler is called with the right parameters - that a task with the correct content is created when the form is filled.
+The second expectation checks that the event handler is called with the right parameters.
+In other words, the second `expect` checks that a task with the correct content is created when the form is filled.

 ### About finding the elements